 1) Watch our video reviews

 Mat Watson really gets under the skin of a car to show what’s good, what’s not so good, and offers his opinion on whether you should avoid it, consider it, shortlist it or go ahead and buy it.
-Just find the car review you’re interested in to watch the video.
+Just find the car review you’re interested in and watch the video.

 2) Compare cars side by side